vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 Hans Bakker

-image became an archetype of visual representation, the Dakṣiṇām¯urti as an iconographic category.
+image became an archetype of visual representation, the Dakṣiṇāmūrti as an iconographic category.
 In this process, an essential characteristic of the vision of God as revealer was reinterpreted: His right side became interpreted as His southern face.
 The incongruity of this representation with the age-old religious idea of the south as being terrifying, inauspicious, 1 was to make a conundrum.

 The sitting position of teacher and pupil in the Vedic Upanayana ritual